Consensys/distributed-validator-formal-specs-and-verification/README.md

 - implementation_refinement/attestation_creation: shows the proofs that the reference implemention adheres to the specifications.
 - no_slashable_attestations: contains proofs of the safety of the DVT protocol for attestation creation.
     - common:
-        - attestation_creation_instrumented: (TBD)
+        - attestation_creation_instrumented: adds instruments for our proofs.
-        - common_proofs: stored fundamental lemmas that are used in other proofs.
+        - common_proofs: stores fundamental lemmas that are used in other proofs.
-        - dvc_spec_axioms: formalize all of our assumptions about the DVC behaviors.
+        - dvc_spec_axioms: formalizes all of our assumptions about the DVC behaviors.
     - supporting_lemmas: contains supporting lemmas that follow the standard approach to prove the safety.
         - inv.dfy: lists all interesting invariants used in main_theorem.
         - ind_inv.dfy: contains the inductive invariant used in main_theorem.